blst-security/cherrybomb/integrations/README.md

 # Integrating with BLST

+In order to work with us, we need your HTTP logs to run our product on.
-There are multiple ways in which you can start working with us.
+There are multiple ways in which you can start working with us:

 ### Node.js